 - To enable this driver, add irmc to the enabled_hardware_types option in your undercloud.conf and rerun the openstack undercloud install command. - If you enable SCCI as the sensor method, you must also install an additional set of utilities.
-Install the python-scciclient package and restart the openstack-ironic-conductor service:
+Install the python3-scciclient package and restart the openstack-ironic-conductor service:

-\$ yum install python-scciclient \$ sudo systemctl restart openstack-ironic-conductor.service
+\$ dnf install python3-scciclient \$ sudo systemctl restart openstack-ironic-conductor.service

-B.7.
+A.7.
 RED HAT VIRTUALIZATION